-Dell Inc. (DELL) Chief Executive Officer Michael Dell said the computer maker is seeing a slowdown in China, adding to the list of companies dealing with slackening growth in the world’s most populous country.
+Dell Inc. (DELL:US) Chief Executive Officer Michael Dell said the computer maker is seeing a slowdown in China, adding to the list of companies dealing with slackening growth in the world’s most populous country.

 “There are some challenges in China right now,” Dell said today at a conference in Aspen, Colorado.
 He and the company’s board plan to visit the country in early September.
 Asked whether sales were slowing there, Dell said, “that would be an accurate statement.”

 Dell’s comments add the Round Rock, Texas-based company to a growing list of technology businesses facing lackluster sales growth in China.
 His remarks may fuel concern that electronics makers can’t count on Asia to counterbalance diminished demand in recession-hit Europe or in the U.S., where a recovery is taking hold at a slower-than-predicted pace.
-Applied Materials Inc. (AMAT) and Advanced Micro Devices Inc. (AMD) have also pointed to weaker demand in China.
+Applied Materials Inc. (AMAT:US) and Advanced Micro Devices Inc. (AMD:US) have also pointed to weaker demand in China.

 China recorded its weakest expansion in three years in the second quarter, when its economy advanced 7.6 percent from a year earlier, a government report in Beijing showed July 13.